rushfive/FFDB/README.md

 - Receiving targets count (currently only have _catches_)
 - Team depth charts
 - Betting lines and odds for the games.
+- Player draft information (year drafted, combine measurements and scores, etc.)
+- Additional stats such as QBR, game splits, etc.
+- Additional data source for redundancy.

 There's some reasons they didn't make the cut yet, feel free to open a thread if you want to discuss.

 There's also _no timeline_ for these yet.
 I'm going to be fairly busy for a while with some other things, but I do plan on getting back to this when I can.

+Realistically, don't expect new features before the start of the 2019 season.

 ---